bazile-clyde/specifications/source/auth/auth.rst

 Obtaining Credentials
 `````````````````````
 IAM Credentials
-   If a username and password is provided drivers MUST use these for the IAM access key and IAM secret key, respectively.
+   If a username and password are provided drivers MUST use these for the IAM access key and IAM secret key, respectively.
 Drivers MUST
    use this secret key to generate a signature using HMAC-SHA256.
 If a username is provided without a password (or vice-versa) drivers
    MUST raise an error.
 An example URI for authentication with MONGODB-IAM using IAM credentials is as follows:

    ``mongodb://<access_key>:<secret_key>@mongodb.example.com/?authMechanism=MONGODB-IAM``

 Temporary IAM Credentials
-   If a username and password is not provided drivers MUST query the standard local AWS endpoint for temporary credentials.
+   If a username and password are not provided drivers MUST query the standard local AWS endpoint for temporary credentials.
 If
    temporary credentials cannot be obtained then drivers MUST fail authentication and raise an error.
 If an `AWS_SESSION_TOKEN` is
    provided in addition to a username and password this is considered an `Assume Role <https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html>`_ request.
 An example URI for authentication with MONGODB-IAM using temporary IAM credentials from an EC2 instance
    or ECS tasks is as follows: